Gwen Stefani Leaving ‘The Voice’? Why She Reportedly Refuses To Work With Miley Cyrus Next Season

 So far, all efforts have failed to convince Stefani to stay.
 “Gwen just does not want to be any part of the show when Miley returns,” the source added.

 That said, Celebrity Insider reports that Shelton and Stefani are currently in negotiations for a new contract.
 The couple has been a main attraction for the show this season and are using their leverage to land bigger contracts next season.
-There’s no telling if producers will cave in to their demands or whether or not Stefani is urging them to keep Cyrus off the show.
+There’s no telling if producers will cave into their demands or whether or not Stefani is urging them to keep Cyrus off the show.

 “The executives already want to keep Gwen for next season and keep the cast as it is.
 The way things are going right now, there is no reason to sub her out for Christina or Miley,” an insider revealed.